HewlettPackard/windlass/README.md

    Developers will download the artifacts and build only the artifacts that they are working on fixing or improving.
 They will then be able to deploy these artifacts to their local development environment.

+## Installing windlass

+Following requirements must be met:

+1.   python3 or newer installed on your machine

+2.   https_proxy set up if your machine is behind proxy

+Install windlass with following steps:

+1. Create the python3 virtualenv `virtualenv -p python3 windlassvenv`

+2. Load the virtualenv `source ./windlassvenv/bin/activate`

+3. Install windlass from sources `pip install -e .`

 ## Running windlass